What is fintech? Fintech, or financial technology, refers to a broad range of technological applications in the financial services industry.

 Cryptocurrencies are another major component of fintech.
 By definition, cryptocurrencies are digital currencies that rely on encryption technologies to regulate and verify transactions and the create new units of currency.

-According to CoinMarketCap.com, there are 2,322 cryptocurrencies, with the top five in terms of market cap being bitcoin, ethereum, XRP, litecoin and bitcoin cash.
+According to CoinMarketCap.com, there are 5,120 cryptocurrencies, with the top five in terms of market cap being bitcoin, ethereum, XRP, bitcoin cash and bitcoin SV.

 Michael Sonnenshein of Grayscale Investments told INN that bitcoin is a type of “digital gold,” because many investors view bitcoin as a store of value.
-In fact, the release of Facebook’s Libra cyrptocurrency whitepaper has recently showed the potential of it emerging as a global currency over the next few years.
+The release of Facebook’s Libra whitepaper has recently shown the potential for this cryptocurrency to emerge as a global currency over the next few years.

 A report from Greenwich Associates reveals that 72 percent of institutional investors believe cryptocurrencies have a place in the future and that they are here to stay.